ahwayakchih/openshift-nodebb/README.markdown

 git commit -a -m 'Added QA plugin'
 ```

+Of course, instead of `Added QA plugin` you can write any other one-liner that explains what was changed.

 ### 3. Push changes

 ```
 git push origin master
 ```

 ## Custom domain name

-If you want to use your own domain name, instead of subdomain in domain provided by OpenShift, you can add alias to your application:
+If you want to use your own domain name, instead of subdomain in domain provided by OpenShift, you can add alias to your application.
+There is only one ceveat: to use HTTPS with your own domain name, you have to upgrade your OpenShift plan.
+Otherwise there is no way to set up correct SSL certificate and you will keep bumping into problems.

+So in short, here is when you can use HTTPS:

+- OpenShift domain
+- Custom domain only on premium plan

+There's no way for NodeBB to work 100% correctly with both HTTPS and custom domain name on a free plan.

+You can read more about that at https://developers.openshift.com/en/managing-domains-ssl.html

+As usual, follow these steps on your local system (NOT on OpenShift side, through SSH).

+### 1. Add domain name to application

 ```sh
 rhc alias add nodebb example.com
 ```

 Of course, instead of `example.com` enter your own domain name.
-You can read more about that at https://developers.openshift.com/en/managing-domains-ssl.html.

-### 1. Add domain name to NodeBB
+### 2. Add domain name to NodeBB

-This will make openshift-nodebb installation work correctly with your custom domain name.
+This will make NodeBB installation work correctly with your custom domain name.

 ```sh
 rhc set-env OPENSHIFT_APP_DNS_ALIAS=example.com -a nodebb